Reduce Your Carbon Footprint With Green Energy

 Historically, the primary sources of renewable energy were human labor, animal power, and water power.
 Biomass is now being used to produce fuels.
 In 2010, biomass provided 2.7% of the world's transportation fuel.
 By 2050, the amount will reach 25%.
 The benefits of renewable energy for green energy are numerous.
 The following is a list of some of the most popular sources.
 You might also be surprised at what you can produce!

 Transitioning to green energy is not an easy process.
 Not all sustainable solutions are right for every location.
 Location and climate can greatly influence how efficient they are.
 Renewables are important to energy development, but they can't solve all your problems.
 In addition to environmental concerns, energy leaders should also consider the economic benefits of renewable energy.
 The Midwest, Texas region, and offshore are the best places for wind farms.
-So, when thinking about making the transition to green energy, make sure you choose the right path.
+So, when thinking about making the transition to sources of green energy, make sure you choose the right path.

 On-site power generation